Updated August 23, 2021.

 Article 45 of the GDPR rules that “a transfer of personal data to a third country or an international organization may take place where the Commission has decided that the third country (…) ensures an adequate level of protection.”

-The changes made to UK data law after Exit Day are all contained in the government’s Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019, also known as the DPPEC regulations.
+The GDPR/Brexit changes made to UK data privacy law are all contained in the government’s Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019, also known as the DPPEC regulations.

-They take effect on January 31, 2020 in accordance with the now-passed EU Withdrawal Agreement.
+They took effect on January 31, 2020, in accordance with the now-passed EU Withdrawal Agreement.

 The DPPEC regulations do two major things: